paulsengroup/2024-stripepy-paper/README.md

 # Synopsis

+This repository contains the source code used for:
+- extracting individual resolutions from the .mcool files contained in the StripeBench benchmark and adding a vector of 1.0s as weights (required for some stripe callers);
-This repository contains the source code used for the data analysis for the StripePy manuscript (preprint available soon).
+- the data analysis for the StripePy manuscript (preprint available soon).

 Input data consists of: